-Treating your internal people and customers well is good for business.
-Here’s our exploration of how you might successfully navigate the interplay between culture, ethics and conduct in your organisation and beyond.
+Culture and conduct in the workplace navigates the interplay between culture, ethics and conduct in your organisation and beyond.

-- Analyse the influences of internal and external factors on organisational culture
+- The influences of internal and external factors on organisational culture

-- Discuss the importance of ethics in decision making
+- The importance of ethics in decision making

-- Identify contributing factors to poor and sound organisational culture and conduct
+- Contributing factors to poor and sound organisational culture and conduct

-- Outline some of the measures available to responsible managers to help shape organisational culture
+- Measures available to responsible managers to help shape organisational culture.

 - Leaders and managers working in financial services.